Here are your 2026 Class 2A and 1A boys swimming and diving state champions

 “Still fighting it, but luckily I’ve got my team with me, which has really helped me get through it for sure,” Greeley said.
 “Because it’s all about bonding with my team.”

 Freshman Parker Miller (1:53.10), who was also a bit under the weather, edged Breck/Blake junior Teddy Frerichs (1:53.96) in the 200 individual medley, catching up to him in the breaststroke leg of the event.
 Frerichs also took second in the 100 butterfly.
-Miller, in addition to his 200 individual medley win, swam the first leg of the 200 medley relay and took third in the breaststroke.
+Miller, in addition to his 200 individual medley victory, swam the first leg of the 200 medley relay and took third in the breaststroke.

 Pascal Zeruhn, a Cadets sophomore, won the 500 freestyle (4:40.56) and was on the 200 freestyle relay.